Telemadrid

-Telemadrid is a public regional television station in the Community of Madrid, Spain, the flagship channel of the regional public broadcaster Radio Televisión Madrid (RTVM).
+Telemadrid is a public television station in the Community of Madrid, Spain, the flagship channel of the regional public broadcaster Radio Televisión Madrid (RTVM).
 It began its broadcast on 2 May 1989.

 History

 First years

 Telemadrid was created when Joaquín Leguina (PSOE) was the regional president.
 During its first years, Telemadrid occupied the buildings of the Agencia EFE, where it suffered an attack from the domestic terrorist group GRAPO on 29 May 1993.
 There were no casualties and the event was covered live on Telemadrid.
 On 11 March 1997, Telemadrid celebrated the opening of its current location, in the Ciudad de la Imagen, in Pozuelo de Alarcón, Madrid.
 The building, which was called "special interest" on World Architecture Day in October 1997, holds all of the production centers for the radio-television entity.

 The digital era

 The year 2001 marked a turning point in the history of the Ente Público Empresarial.
 Telemadrid became the first autonomous television station to utilize Digital terrestrial television (DTT).
 After a year in tests, on 19 March 2001, the President of Madrid, Alberto Ruiz-Gallardón, inaugurated the broadcast of laOtra, a second autonomous channel exclusively for the DTT system.
 During its first years it focused on programs of cultural content, suggesting a new model of television with new formats, focused on music, literature, art, and modern sociopolitical movements.
 The principal programs were Básico, Central de sonidos, Traslucúa, De formas, Otras entrevista, Otra gente, Uno más and La vieja ceremonia, among others.

 Nevertheless, this second channel suffered a restructuring in 2006, when it began broadcasting in analog format.
 Since then, the old content of laOtra began to share airtime with reruns of the primary channel and with newscasts, sports, and children's shows.
 The analog broadcasting set the national and autonomous administrations at odds on several occasions, since laOtra began its analog broadcast without the permission of Spain's Ministry of Industry, who oversees the allocation of broadcast frequencies, and to whom the station had gone on previous occasions to obtain a license.
 The broadcast emissions were found to have originated from the facilities of a water company, Canal de Isabel Segunda, politically linked to the Community of Madrid.
 As of September 2006, Telemadrid' faces a fine of one million euros and the cancellation of laOtra if in fact it is considered just under Spanish law.

 Many believe that this sanction hurts the Madrileños when compared with the citizens of other autonomous communities who already have two channels broadcast in analog format, like Euskadi, Andalusia, Valencia, or the Canary Islands, and even three, as in the case of Catalonia.
 Others by contrast believe that Telemadrid did not follow appropriate procedure and that consequently it should accept the closure of the channel.